Firionus/opengdtf/README.md

 **Don't just parse GDTF**

-Provide a useful higher-level API that resembled the fixture model in a useful way.
+Provide a useful higher-level API that resembles the fixture model in a useful way.

 **Never panic**